nashville-software-school/client-side-mastery/book-4-nashville-kennels/chapters/EDIT.md

-# Keeping a Treatment History for Animals
+# Editing Animal Details

-In this chapter, you are going to allow users to update the treatment history of an animal.
-The treatment history should be displayed on the animal detail view, not on the card in the animal list.
+In this chapter, you are going to allow users to update the details of an animal.

 ## Controlled Components